 Students, faculty, and staff who have joined your tenant as part of this program are assigned a unique license that you can filter on within your active user pane in the admin dashboard.

 To create this new view, in the Microsoft 365 admin center, go to Users > Active Users, and on the Select a View menu, select New View.
 Name your new view, and under Assigned license, select Office 365 A1 Plus for Students or Office 365 A1 Plus for Faculty.
 Once the new view has been created, you will be able to see all the students, faculty, and staff in your tenant who have enrolled in this program.

 Does this change how I manage OneDrive and SharePoint security?

-You should ensure that you review your SharePoint site permission settings and user policies (if applicable).
-If students, faculty and staff are new to your Office 365 tenant, faculty and staff should make sure their sites and OneDrive have the appropriate permissions for students.
+Ensure that you review your SharePoint site permission settings and user policies (if applicable).
+If students, faculty, and staff are new to your Office 365 tenant, faculty and staff should make sure their sites and OneDrive have the appropriate permissions for students.
 For information about setting permissions, see Share documents or folders in Office 365 and Permissions in Office 365.

 I’m a SAML/Shibboleth customer.
 Can I still use self-service to get the Office 365 ProPlus client?

 The Office 2016 client currently supports SAML/Shibboleth.
 This will become the default client available in February, 2016.
 Before that, however, as the admin you can turn on First Release for your organization if you want to use features in Office 2016.